This post may contain affiliate links. Please read our disclosure policy.

 - Line a baking tray or dish with several sheets of aluminium foil or parchment paper if you prefer (it will make cleanup a lot easier).

 - Remove the rind or skin of the ham (refer to steps in post), ensuring you leave the fat on.
-Using a sharp knife score a 1-inch-wide diamond pattern (don’t cut more than ¼ inch deep) over the entire ham.
-Place the ham in the baking tray; pour ⅓ cup of water into the base of the pan and cover the ham with two pieces of foil or parchment paper and bake for 30 minutes.
+Using a sharp knife score a 1 inch wide diamond pattern (don’t cut more than ¼ inch deep) over the entire ham.
+Place the ham in the baking tray.
+Pour water into the base of the pan and cover the ham with two pieces of foil or parchment paper and bake for 30 minutes.

 - Meanwhile, heat the butter in a small pot or saucepan over medium heat until golden browned.
 Add in the brown sugar, honey, mustard, cinnamon and cloves, stirring to mix together well until the brown sugar has completely dissolved, (about 2 minutes).